veliona/AlphaB/README.md

 ### Current state

 This library is in the very initial state.
+Currently, it supports only A/B testings (two groups).

 ### AlphaB allows you to:

-* Automatically generate charts from bucket testing
+* Automatically generate charts from A/B testings
 * Compute statistics in order to confirm a statistical significance between groups
-* Customize the number of groups that are taken into account `ABTESTING`, `ABCTESTING`, `ABCDTESTING` etc.

 <!-- <p align="center"><img src="images/AlphaB.png" width="250"/></p> -->